ortus-docs/contentbox-docs/introduction/whats_new_3_0_0/architecture.md

 ### <i class="fa fa-gear"></i> Core Settings
 Introduction of core and user based system settings.
-This allows for the distinguishing of what are ContentBox core settings and custom user or module settings.
+This allows for the distinguishing of what are ContentBox core settings and custom user or module settings when managing them from the geek panel.

 ### <i class="fa fa-globe"></i> Settings Cluster Storage